theJaxon/CKS/README.md

   2. ResponseStarted # Once the response headers are sent but before the response body is sent (this stage is generated only for long-running requests like `watch`)
   3. ResponseComplete # Response body has completed
   4. Panic
-- Audit policy consits of 4 levels:
+- Each of the aforementioned stages is compared against the rules specified using the next 4 audit levels:
   1. None # don't log events that match this rule
   2. Metadata # Log metadata (requesting user, timestamp, resource and verb)
   3. Request # Logs metadata + request body